Mumps is caused by a virus.

 There is no specific treatment for mumps.
 To minimize discomfort, children should eat a soft diet and avoid foods that require much chewing or are acidic.
 Analgesics, such as acetaminophen and ibuprofen, may be used for headache and discomfort.

 Boys or men with inflammation of the testes need bed rest.
 The scrotum may be supported with an athletic supporter or by an adhesive-tape bridge connected between the thighs.
 Ice packs may be applied to relieve pain.

 If pancreatitis causes severe nausea and vomiting, fluids may be given by vein (intravenously), and intake by mouth should be avoided for a few days.
 Children with meningitis or encephalitis may need intravenous fluids and acetaminophen or ibuprofen for fever or headache.
-If seizures develop, anticonvulsant drugs may be needed.
+If seizures develop, antiseizure drugs may be needed.